DeepMarks/DNN-Watermarking/README.md

 ## Introduction
 The code in this project serves as a practical implementation of the theoretical concepts discussed in the "Digital Watermarking" section of the thesis.
-Thereby, the author consulted existing approaches and compiled a repository with working code
+Thereby, the author consulted existing approaches and compiled a repository with working code to illustrate the embedding and extraction process of digital watermarks into a DNN.
+In the following, the contents of the repository are outlined.

+## DeepMarks: Watermarking a DNN in a Black-Box Setting

 ## References
 [1] Y. Uchida, Y. Nagai, S. Sakazawa, and S. Satoh, "Embedding Watermarks into Deep Neural Networks," ICMR, 2017. <br />